 A Brief Bio

 My research is centered around the study of combinatorial structures in algebraic geometry, with a particular emphasis on applications to questions of classical and contemporary interest in the geometry of curves, moduli theory, and Gromov-Witten theory.
-Much of my work has concerned non-archimedean analytic spaces and logarithmic structures, studied through their combinatorial shadows.
-The discrete structures that arise from this interaction are part of tropical geometry, a striking collection of modern degeneration techniques that often reduce rich algebro-geometric problems into (sometimes impossible) combinatorics.
+One result I'm quite attached concerns the application to an old line of questioning in Brill-Noether theory, which you can check out here and here.
+A lot of my time more recently has been spent thinking about a "logarithmic" Gromov-Witten theory.